 About the company

 G5 Entertainment Group (G5) is a developer and publisher of high quality casual and free-to-play games for smartphones and tablets.
-The group distributes games through iOS, Google Play, Kindle Fire, Nook, and Mac application stores.
+The group distributes games through iOS, Google Play, Kindle Fire, Mac, and Windows application stores.
 G5 develops and publishes games that are family-friendly, easy to learn, and targeted at the widest audience of experienced and novice players.
-G5’s portfolio includes popular games like Virtual City®, Supermarket Mania®, Special Enquiry Detail®, Stand O’Food®, and Mahjongg Artifacts®.
+G5’s portfolio includes popular games like The Secret Society®, Virtual City®, Supermarket Mania®, Special Enquiry Detail®, Stand O’Food®, and Mahjongg Artifacts®.
 G5 also develops games based on third party licenses, and publishes games developed by third party developers.

 Through its head entity G5 Entertainment AB (Publ), G5 Entertainment Group is publicly listed on Nasdaq Stockholm main market under trade symbol G5EN.